How long should a client's original will be retained?

 Before destruction of any original will, you must consult the client.
 You should inform them that occasionally the validity of a subsequent will might be challenged and then a prior will might be proved as the last will of the deceased.

-For further information, please see the Law Society's practice note on file retention: wills and probate.
+For more information, see our practice note on file retention: wills and probate.

 Disclaimer